cake-contrib/Cake.Recipe/docs/input/docs/fundamentals/set-parameters.md

 ### transifexEnabled

 This is the final control variable for whether or not the Transifex tool should be executed.
-The default value is calculated based on the presense of this file in the repository `./.tx/config`.
+The default value is calculated based on the presence of this file in the repository `./.tx/config`.

 Type: `bool?`